 You may ask: What is inheritance planning?
 It is the process of looking at all of your assets and then deciding how you want those assets distributed to your family through gifting now or through inheritance after you die.

-As part of this process, you should always consult with an lawyer or inheritance planning law office who is familiar with estate planning law.
+As part of this process, you should always consult with an attorney or estate planning law office who is familiar with inheritance planning law.

 Resident in Washington County should have at least three documents essential to good inheritance planning:

 1. a Will